Why is it so difficult to talk about mental illness and faith?

 “As a faith leader, your job is not to “fix” those struggling with mental illness but simply to relieve their psychological suffering when possible while revealing the unconditional love and limitless grace that is available only through a personal relationship with Jesus Christ.
 “Madness and Grace.

-And when they spoke, they asked open-ended questions that I couldn’t answer with a simple yes or no. They were okay with the uncomfortable silence that sometimes followed, patiently waiting for me to respond.
+And when they spoke, they asked open-ended questions I couldn’t answer with a simple yes or no. They were okay with the uncomfortable silence that sometimes followed, patiently waiting for me to respond.

 Most people understood how difficult this conversation about mental illness was for me and worked hard not to add to my suffering.